Leadership

 • Courtney M. Cox - Co-Chair

-Courtney M. Cox is an Assistant Professor in the Department of Indigenous, Race, and Ethnic Studies (IRES) at the University of Oregon.
-Her research examines issues related to identity, technology, and labor through sport and wine.
-Her current book project, Double Crossover: Gender, Media, and Politics in Global Basketball, considers how Black women and non-binary athletes maneuver through the global sports-media complex.
+Courtney M. Cox is an Associate Professor in the Department of Indigenous, Race, and Ethnic Studies (IRES) at the University of Oregon.
+Her research examines issues related to identity, technology, and labor through sport.
+Her book, Double Crossover: Gender, Media, and Politics in Global Basketball, considers how Black women and non-binary athletes maneuver through the global sports-media complex.
 She is also co-director (with Dr. Perry B. Johnson) of The Sound of Victory, a multi-platform digital humanities project located at the intersection of music, sound, and sport.
 She previously worked for ESPN, Longhorn Network, NPR-affiliate KPCC, and the WNBA's Los Angeles Sparks.

 • Noah Cohan - Chair Emeritus